zopefoundation/grokui.base/src/grokui/base/README.txt

     >>> from grokui.base.layout import GrokUIView
     >>> from grokui.base.namespace import GrokUILayer

+    >>> class mymodule(FakeModule):
-    >>> class CaveManagementScreen(GrokUIView):
+    ...   class CaveManagementScreen(GrokUIView):
     ...     # Name where we can access this page via URL:
     ...     grok.name('managecave')
     ...     # Also optional, but highly recommended:
     ...     grok.require('zope.ManageServices')
     ...     # Set title of page in menu bar:
     ...     grok.title('admin stuff')
     ...     # Display this entry very far to the left in menu bar:
     ...     grok.order(-1)
     ...
     ...     def render(self):
     ...       # Instead of render() we could also define a page template ...       # for the actual contents of this page.
     ...       return u'Hello cave manager!'
+    >>> from martiantest.fake.mymodule import CaveManagementScreen
     >>> grok_component('CaveManagementScreen', CaveManagementScreen)
     True